davidpots/playsongnotes/downloads.md

 - You get an email each time I create a new lesson (1-2 times per week), with a link to any instructional PDFs
 - You can participate in the Patreon community!
 Comment on my posts, send in lesson requests, send me direct messages, etc.

-You’ll also be charged the day you sign up.
-If you join on a monthly plan, your ongoing pledges will be processed on the 1st of each month (no matter which day you originally sign up on).
+Whether you join as a monthly or annual member, your first payment happens at the time of signup.
+If you join on a monthly plan, your next pledge will be charged on the 1st of the following month (no matter which day of the month you originally signed up on).

 ### You can cancel Patreon anytime

-Seriously, it’s dead simple – with just a few clicks you can end your membership if for whatever reason you’re no longer able or interested in the few bucks a month of ongoing support.
+Seriously, it’s dead simple – with <a href="/cancel">just a few clicks</a> you can end your membership if for whatever reason you’re no longer able or interested providing ongoing thanks & support.
 You can keep any of the instructional PDFs you’ve downloaded.

 Obviously, I hope you stick around!
-If not for the ongoing lessons, then just to support me & this project of mine.
-But I also understand that this isn’t feasible for everyone.
+Even if you're not active with your guitar playing, even the few bucks a month of ongoing support is incredibly helpful to me.
+Thank you so much!

 <br /><br />